Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Introduction

 \section{Introduction}

-During the inference process of diffusion and flow models, guidance methods enable users to steer model generations toward desired objectives, achieving remarkable success across diverse domains such as vision \citep{dhariwal2021diffusion,ho2022classifier}, audio \citep{kim2022guided}, biology \citep{nisonoff2024unlocking,zhang2024generalized}, and decision making \cite{ajay2022conditional,chi2023diffusion}.
-In particular, training-free guidance offers high applicability by directly controlling the generation process with off-the-shelf objective functions without requiring additional training \citep{song2023loss, zhao2024mitigating,bansal2023universal, he2023manifold}.
-Most training-free guidance methods are gradient-based, as the gradient of the objective indicates a good direction for steering the inference \citep{ye2024tfg, guo2024gradient}, as a result, they rely on the assumptions that the objective function is differentiable.
+During the inference process of diffusion and flow models, guidance methods steer generations toward desired objectives, achieving remarkable success in vision \citep{dhariwal2021diffusion,ho2022classifier}, audio \citep{kim2022guided}, biology \citep{nisonoff2024unlocking,zhang2024generalized}, and decision making \cite{ajay2022conditional,chi2023diffusion}.
+In particular, training-free guidance offers high applicability by directly controlling the generation process with off-the-shelf objective functions without extra training \citep{song2023loss, zhao2024mitigating,bansal2023universal, he2023manifold}.
+Most training-free guidance methods are gradient-based, leveraging the objective’s gradient to steer inference, and thus assume the objective function is differentiable \citep{ye2024tfg, guo2024gradient}.

-However, recent advancements in generative models have broadened the playground of guided generation beyond differentiability: objectives of guidance have been enriched to include non-differentiable goals \citep{huang2024symbolic, ajay2022conditional}; diffusion and flow models have demonstrated effectiveness in modeling discrete data \citep{austin2021structured, vignac2022digress} for which objectives are inherently non-differentiable unless derived from differentiable features \citep{li2015improving, yap2011padel}.
-In those scenarios, those training-free guidance methods that are originally designed for differentiable objectives are limited by their assumptions.
-Yet, the design space beyond differentiability remains under-explored: only few methods exist \citep{lin2025tfgflow, huang2024symbolic}, they are fundamentally different from each other and appear to be disconnected from the fundamental principles in previous guidance designs \citep{lin2025tfgflow, chung2022diffusion}.
-Thus, it highlights the need of a unified perspective of and a comprehensive study on the design space of guidance beyond differentiability.
-To address this challenge, we propose an algorithmic framework \textbf{\ouralg}: \underline{Tree} Search-Based Path Steering \underline{G}uidance, designed for both diffusion and flow models across continuous and discrete data spaces. \ouralg consists of path steering guidance and a tree search mechanism.
+However, recent advances have pushed the boundaries of guided generation beyond differentiability: guidance objectives have expanded to include non-differentiable goals \citep{huang2024symbolic, ajay2022conditional}; diffusion and flow models have shown strong performance on discrete data \citep{austin2021structured, vignac2022digress}, where objectives are inherently non-differentiable unless approximated via differentiable features \citep{li2015improving, yap2011padel}.
+In such settings, training-free methods designed for differentiable objectives face fundamental limitations.
+Yet, the design space beyond differentiability remains under-explored: only a few methods exist \citep{lin2025tfgflow, huang2024symbolic}, they differ significantly and appear disconnected from prior guidance principles \citep{lin2025tfgflow, chung2022diffusion}.
+This underscores the need for a unified perspective and comprehensive study of guidance beyond differentiability.
+To this end, we propose an algorithmic framework \textbf{\ouralg}: \underline{Tree} Search-Based Path Steering \underline{G}uidance, designed for both diffusion and flow models across continuous and discrete data spaces.